Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 A hands-on IaC walkthrough using VS Code and Bicep to build a secure, highly available Azure environment.

 Scalable cloud environments are not built by chance.
-They are designed with network isolation, availability, security, and automation in mind.
+They are designed deliberately, with network isolation, availability, security controls, and automation embedded from the very beginning.

-This hands-on lab demonstrates how a production-ready Azure environment can be deployed using Visual Studio Code and Bicep.
-Instead of relying solely on portal clicks, infrastructure is defined as code to ensure repeatability, consistency, and governance.
+This hands-on lab demonstrates how a production-ready Azure environment can be deployed using Bicep, Microsoft’s native Infrastructure as Code language.
+Instead of manually configuring resources, the entire environment is defined as code, ensuring repeatability, consistency, auditability, and governance.

-The walkthrough focuses on deploying virtual machines, securing them with NSGs, distributing traffic with a load balancer, and applying tagging for visibility and cost management.
+The walkthrough focuses on deploying Linux virtual machines, securing them with Network Security Groups (NSGs), distributing traffic using an Azure Load Balancer, and applying a tagging strategy that supports visibility and cost management.

 🎥 Video Walkthrough